SoftwareAG/c8y-releasenotes/content/release-2024-0/announcements-2024-0.md

   // or "*":"" to enable all
 }
 ```
-Where the key is a filter of measurement series that should be persistent and value must be always empty string, it's left for future use case.
+where the key is a filter of measurement series that must be persistent and its value must always be an empty string (left for a future use case).

 ##### How it works

-When measurement is created with series that are matching to configuration then device managed object
+If a measurement is created with a series that matches the configuration the device managed object
-will be updated with last series send to platform.
+is updated with the last series sent to the platform.
+Example:

-E.g. when you send
+If you send
 ```
 POST /measurement/measurements
 {